 The answer to this question depends on two other questions that are rather tricky.
 First, what is meant by "largest," and second, how does one go about determining the relative sizes of natural arches?
 The complete (and fairly technical) answers to these questions are provided at Natural Arch Dimensions.
-For a simplified answer, most visitors to this site will be satisfied by refering to our page The Big 14.
+For a simplified answer, most visitors to this site will be satisfied by refering to our page on Giant Arches.
 This page lists in rank order all the arches known to us that have spans greater than 200 feet.
 It provides information and photos for each.

 | back to top |

 There are many different ways to measure the dimensions of natural

 arches.
 Some are accurate and some are not.
 Measurement techniques in

 common use today include steel tape, range finder, differential GPS,